Computerwhz/Pterodactyl-Auto-Backup-Tool/README.md

 # Pterodactyl Auto Backup Tool

+---

+This tool has been archived in favour of [Better Pterodactyl Tools](https://github.com/Computerwhz/Better-Pterodactyl-Tools)

+---

 This tool automatically backs up all applicable servers on a Pterodactyl panel.
 It also includes a **dry run mode**, where the tool shows the actions it *would* perform but does not actually execute them.